Tecnativa/docker-duplicity/README.md

 - `dup`: Executes duplicity prefixed with the options defined in `$OPTIONS` and `$OPTIONS_EXTRA` (see above).
 - `backup`: Executes an immediate backup with default options.
 - `restore`: Restores immediately with default options.
+Most likely, you will need to use it with `--force`.

 ## Testing your configuration